Is a quite severe complication of pregnancy when the egg following fertilization becomes attached to another area than the uterine wall.

 2.)
 Nontubal ectopic pregnancy - occurs in around 2% of pregnancies

-- occurs in abdomen, ovaries or cervix
+– Occurs in abdomen, ovaries or cervix

 3.)
 Heterotopic pregnancy

-- occurs with two fertalized eggs
+– Occurs with two fertilized eggs

-– one is within the uterus and the other is ectopic
+– One is within the uterus and the other is ectopic

 - hCG levels may continue to rise after the treatment of the ectopic pregnancy